ircv3/ircv3-specifications/core/capability-negotiation.md

 #### CAP LS Version

 The LS subcommand has an additional argument which is the version number of the latest capability negotiation protocol supported by the client.
+Newer verisons of capability negotiation allow newer features, as described below:

 Clients that send `302` as the CAP LS version are presumed to support `CAP LS 302` features for the future life of the connection.

-Clients that do not send any version number with CAP LS are presumed to not support these extra features.
+Clients that do not send any version number with `CAP LS` are presumed to not support these extra features.

-If a client has not indicated support for `CAP LS 302` features, the server MUST NOT send these new features to the client such as cap values and multiline replies.
+If a client has not indicated support for `CAP LS 302` features, the server MUST NOT send these new features to the client.

 When CAP Version `302` is enabled, the client also implicitly indicates support for the `cap-notify` capability listed below, and support for the relevant `NEW` and `DEL`